 Infection is far from the most common complication with hip replacements.
 In fact, according to the American Academy of Orthopaedic Surgeons, only about 1 percent of hip replacement patients end up suffering from an infection.
 Unfortunately, these numbers are not necessarily reassuring; it still means that 1 in 100 patients end up with an infection.

 And some patients are at higher risk than others, including those who are obese, those with diabetes, and those with any immune deficiency (such as HIV, or related to immunosuppressive medical treatments like chemotherapy).
 And any patient who has further surgical procedures—whether related to the hip joint or not—also faces a higher risk.

 As a result, some patients face odds much higher than 1 percent.

 How Can a Hip Replacement Become Infected After the Surgical Wound Has Healed?

 There are many ways for bacteria to enter the body, and an open wound is just one of them.
 Normally, the body’s immune system works to fight off any bacteria that get in.
 But hip replacements are made from metal or plastic, and the body has a hard time dealing with bacteria once it settles into these materials.

-Bacteria from any of these sources can travel through the bloodstream and arrive at the vulnerable hip replacement site, and the tissue around it.
+Bacteria can travel through the bloodstream and arrive at the vulnerable hip replacement site, and the tissue around it.
 This is why a hip replacement infection can develop even if you recovered from surgery infection-free.

 If it happens later, the wound isn’t normally reopened because it has already healed over.
 Doctors may try treating it with oral antibiotics, which can work well if they caught the infection early and it hasn’t gotten deep into the tissue yet.